riverJD/drawcolor/README.md

 Undo: Undoes the previous previous paint.
     button or 'z' key to 'undo'.
-    Can rewind very far, doesn't work well with canvas or clear (will implement fix shortly)
+    Can rewind very far, doesn't well with clear or fill (will implement fix shortly)

 Splatter: Randomly spray selected color on canvas